DURATION

 Amazingly, no international travel company has ever publicly published their carbon measurements before, as far as we know.
 We believe that must change, quickly.
 So we’re openly sharing the method we used in the hope that other companies will be able to more easily follow suit and build on what we've done so far.
 You'll find it all here.

 You'll need a good level of fitness for this trip.
-You'll be scaling 5 volcanoes in 10 days and some of the ascents are steep.
-However you won't need any technical ability or mountain climbing experience.
-You'll just be happy hiking for several hours a day and being active for several days in a row.
+You'll be trekking up 5 volcanoes in 10 days and some of the ascents are steep, with significant altitude gains on Days 3 and 6 in particular.
+You won't need any technical ability or mountain climbing experience, however.
+We recommend that you'll need to be comfortable hiking for multiple hours each day (see itinerary) whilst carrying some personal items including drinking water.

 Dry season runs from November to March, with the fringe months of October and April also being good times to visit.
 The Guatemalan highlands have a great climate for hiking, with lows of 10°C and highs of 27°C generally.